 For the SF10x10 project – celebrating a decade of Superfried – I developed a new numeral style to complete the final ten selected.
 The new set worked well as part of 10x10, but deserved a project of its own.

-I am always looking for new techniques and mediums, so this time, rather than taking the typography into C4D to develop 3D renders I decided to create the numbers for real.
-Art and craft supplier, Fred Aldous had recently created a sign for the Superfried studio door, so when they said they were keen to collaborate on a project, I jumped at the chance.
+I am always looking for new design techniques and mediums, so this time, rather than taking the typography into C4D to develop 3D renders I decided to create the bespoke numbers for real.
+Legendary art and craft supplier, Fred Aldous had recently created a laser etched sign for the Superfried studio door, so when they said they were keen to collaborate on a project, I jumped at the chance.

-Despite being around since 1886, Fred Aldous have moved with the times and accurately laser cut my numerals in translucent neon and black perspex – something I had always wanted to do.
+Despite being around since 1886, Fred Aldous have moved with the times and accurately laser cut my numeral designs in translucent neon and black perspex – something I had always wanted to do.
 The results were awesome.
 With the laser cut numbers, counters and cutout backdrops it was possible to create a variety of new, different and unexpected design styles.
 Ironically, after all of the effort many assumed the photographs were 3D renders anyway!

-To continue the experimentation further, After Effects was employed to create some simple animation effects using the trim paths technique.
+To continue the experimentation further, After Effects was employed to create simple animation effects using the trim paths technique.